yesminekallel/hello-world/README.md

 # hello-world

 Hi,
-I'm glad to be here to learn new things about git
+I'm glad to be here to learn new things about git during my internship